What you will learn in this post:

-The test is performed by collecting between 100 and 120 hairs from the crown of your head.
-For those with little or no hair, they can be collected from any part of your body.
-The hair is then sent to a lab.
-The test will detect drug use over the past 90 days, but it can’t determine exactly when the drug use occurred because everyone’s hair grows at a different rate.
-It is possible to have a false-positive result.
-It’s also possible for a hair test to detect one-time drug use if the use was long enough ago for the hair to grow out and show it–usually about a week.
+The test is performed by collecting between 100 and 120 hairs from the crown of your head (or anywhere else on the body).
+The hair is then sent to a lab to test for any drug use over the past 90 days, though it can’t determine exactly when it occurred because hair grows at different rates.

 What can be detected by a hair drug test?

 The most common drugs tested for in hair are:

 - amphetamines, and

 How long can you test positive for marijuana in your hair?

 Marijuana is detected in hair about one week after use.
 Hair will continue to test positive for roughly 90 days.

 Some individuals try to avoid hair follicle tests by shaving their heads bald, but this can actually have the opposite effect.
 If the hair sample is taken from body hair that grows more slowly, drugs can be detectable for even longer — sometimes up to 12 months.

 Hair follicle tests are measured in picograms.
 An initial cutoff level is usually measured at 1.0 pg/mg, with the confirmation level at 0.1 pg/mg.